Striped burrfish

-The striped burrfish or simply burrfish (Chilomycterus schoepfi) is a member of the porcupinefish family Diodontidae.
+The striped burrfish or simply burrfish (Chilomycterus schoepfii) is a member of the porcupinefish family Diodontidae.

 Description

 It is distinguished from the porcupinefish by the shorter, less sharply pointed, and immovable spines which cover the somewhat spherical body.
 It can inflate its body by taking either air or water into a ventral extension of the stomach.
 Its color is olivaceous or brownish above and pale yellow below.
 The back and sides are irregularly striped with brownish, dusky, or black lines which are parallel to each other and which run obliquely downward.
 There are several large black spots on the sides, one just below the dorsal fin, and another behind the pectoral fin.
 Its maximum size is about 10 inches.

 Distribution

 It is found mostly in the tropics of the western Atlantic Ocean from Brazil to Florida as well as along the Atlantic coast of North America, sometimes as far north as Cape Cod and regularly during the late summer and fall in the vicinity of New York.
 One has been reported caught on dead shrimp as far as Oyster Lake, near Matagorda Bay, Tx.